-Official Rules for the 2013 AiA Solo Pro Series
+Official Rules for the 2014 Anglers in Action Solo Pro Series

-Entry fee is $150.00 per boat.
+Entry fee is $160.00 per boat.
 There will be an annual membership fee of $50.00 per angler, which is good for the Solo Pro Series and the Team Trail.
 Entries will be accepted by mail, online, or may be paid at the ramp.
 Memberships will expire after the final regular season tournament for that year.
 Take off positions are determined by order of paid entry.
 Paid entry fees may be transferred with AiA approval.
-No refunds. $10.00 per entry will be used for tournament operational fees.
+No refunds. $20.00 per entry will be put towards the 2014 AiA Solo Pro Series Championship.

 Each angler will receive 25 show up points.
 Points will start at 200 for 1st place and descend 1 point for each place dropped.
 Each angler will also receive 1 point for each pound of bass weighed in, and will be rounded to the nearest whole number.

-10. SCORING: Largemouth, small mouth, and spotted bass will be scored, five (5) fish limit.
-All lake rules apply.
-Short fish will result in a one (1) pound penalty plus the loss of the fish.
+Largemouth, smallmouth, and spotted bass will be scored, five (5) fish limit.
+A short fish will result in a one (1) pound penalty plus the loss of the fish.
 A dead fish will result in a one (1) pound penalty per fish.
 If dead fish is big bass, (1) pound will be deducted from big bass.
 No more than five (5) fish are allowed in live well (in possession) at any time.
 Anyone bringing more than five (5) fish to the weigh-in scales will not be allowed to weigh in ANY fish.
 All fish MUST be brought to the scales in an AiA official weigh-in bag.